naitik-2006/Team-Blog/interriit.md

 In the ever-evolving landscape of artificial intelligence, the intersection of AI and enterprise applications has seen significant advancements.
 However, deploying AI systems that are not only intelligent but also adaptive remains a challenge, especially in sectors like finance and law where precision and up-to-date insights are paramount.
 Traditional generative AI models often fall short in these environments due to their static nature, outdated knowledge, and lack of real-time decision-making capabilities.

-Enter Retrieval-Augmented Generation (RAG) systems.
+Here is where Retrieval-Augmented Generation (RAG) systems come into play.
 These systems have emerged as a promising solution, but they too have their limitations.
 In this blog, we’ll explore how we’ve developed a **Dynamic Agentic RAG System** specifically designed for long, intricate legal and financial documents.
 This system not only addresses the shortcomings of traditional RAG systems but also introduces novel approaches to retrieval, reasoning, and memory management.

 ## Why RAG?
 The Need for Dynamic Retrieval and Reasoning